KatVolkova/inventory-management-system/README.md

 - [Git](https://git-scm.com/) - For version control.
 - [Github](https://github.com/) - To save and store the files for the website.
 - [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.
+- [Font Awesome](https://fontawesome.com/) - has been used for social networks links icons.
 - [Google Chrome](https://www.google.co.uk/chrome/) has been used for website testing.
 - [Google Developer Tools](https://developers.google.com/web/tools) - To troubleshoot and test features and solve issues with responsiveness and styling.
 - [Microsoft Edge](https://www.microsoft.com/en-gb/edge/) has been used for website testing.